KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 				"../Common/HelperFunctions.h"
 				"../Common/OpenXRDebugUtils.h"
 				"../Common/OpenXRHelper.h")

+			set(PROJECT_NAME OpenXRTutorialChapter2)

 	All the files listed above with ``../Common/*.*`` are available to download from this tutorial website.
 In the next section, you will find the links and discussion of their usage within this tutorial and with OpenXR.
 This tutorial includes all the graphics APIs header and cpp files; you only need to download the files pertaining to your graphics API choice.
+We also set our own CMake variable ``PROJECT_NAME`` to ``OpenXRTutorialChapter2``.

 	At this point, we'll also create our text file called ``main.cpp`` in the ``/Chapter2`` directory.
 This will be our main source file, which we will use later in this chapter.